-- 12.1 Any Club, Association, Agricultural Society, or other body established for the purpose of conducting sheepdog trials or training schools may apply for affiliation with the Association. - 12.2 Such application shall be made to the Secretary and the Council may grant or withhold affiliation.
-The Council, at its discretion, may also cancel or suspend the affiliation of any affiliated body. - 12.3 An affiliation fee and a levy fee for each entry received shall be charged at a rate as determined by Council each year for the following year. - 12.4 All affiliation fees must be paid within one month of the running of the said trials and accompanied by a copy of the results, which shall be placed on record. - 12.5 All affiliated bodies shall: - (a) conduct their trials under the Rules of the Association, - (b) enlist the services of judges approved by the Association, - (c) receive benefits of insurance cover held by the Association, - (d) receive promotion of the dates of their trial through the newsletter and other activities of the Association. - 12.6 All affiliated bodies, in respect to conducting a trial, shall at all times abide by the Constitution, Regulations and Rules of the Association, except in very special circumstances.
+12.1 Any Club, Association, Agricultural Society, or other body established for the purpose of conducting sheepdog trials or training schools may apply for affiliation with the Association.

+12.2 Such application shall be made to the Secretary and the Council may grant or withhold affiliation.
+The Council, at its discretion, may also cancel or suspend the affiliation of any affiliated body.

+12.3 An affiliation fee and a levy fee for each entry received shall be charged at a rate as determined by Council each year for the following year.

+12.4 All affiliation fees must be paid within one month of the running of the said trials and accompanied by a copy of the results, which shall be placed on record.

+12.5 All affiliated bodies shall:

+- (a) conduct their trials under the Rules of the Association, - (b) enlist the services of judges approved by the Association, - (c) receive benefits of insurance cover held by the Association,

+(d) receive promotion of the dates of their trial through the newsletter and other activities of the Association.

+12.6 All affiliated bodies, in respect to conducting a trial, shall at all times abide by the Constitution, Regulations and Rules of the Association, except in very special circumstances.

-These circumstances will be dealt with on the spot by a subcommittee appointed at each trial to co-operate with the local trial committee and consisting of the first three members of the Council in the Open draw.
-This subcommittee's decision as a result of their interpretation of these rules shall be final.
+(a) These circumstances will be dealt with on the spot by a sub-committee appointed at each trial to co-operate with the local trial committee and consisting of the first three members of the Council in the Open draw.